The Great Imitator

 - PT: Postural correction, strengthening trapezius (elevate shoulder girdle), stretching scalenes/pec minor.

-- Surgery: If conservative fails (greater than 6 months).
-First Rib Resection + Scalenectomy.
+- Surgery: If conservative measures fail (typically over 3-6 months).
+First Rib Resection plus Scalenectomy.

 Surgery is reserved for refractory cases with significant disability.